aptech/tspdlib/docs/coint_maki.rst

 Purpose
 ----------------

-Test of the null hypothesis of no cointegration against the alternative of cointegration with an unknown number of breaks.
+Computes the test of the null hypothesis of no cointegration against the alternative of cointegration with an unknown number of breaks.

 Format
 ----------------